chafey/modern-cpp-lib/README.md

 [here](https://cliutils.gitlab.io/modern-cmake/) and the related example [here](https://gitlab.com/CLIUtils/modern-cmake/tree/master/examples/extended-project)

-This simple project is used as part of a larger example that shows how to use cmake to import this library into another project as a git submodule and cross compile into WASM via EMSCRIPTEN.
+This project is used by [another project](https://github.com/chafey/modern-cpp-lib-js) which shows how to build JS/WASM code from a C++ library like this one via EMSCRIPTEN

 ## Dependencies